google/googletest/docs/advanced.md

 class that has derived classes, so you should not expect code in the function body to be run only once.
-Also, derived classes still have access to shared resources defined as static members, so careful consideration is needed when managing shared resources to avoid memory leaks.
+Also, derived classes still have access to shared resources defined as static members, so careful consideration is needed when managing shared resources to avoid memory leaks if shared resources are not properly cleaned up in `TearDownTestSuite()`.

 Here's an example of per-test-suite set-up and tear-down: